sds/haml-lint/README.md

 ### Vim

-If you use `vim`, you can have `haml-lint` automatically run against your HAML files after saving by using the [Syntastic](https://github.com/vim-syntastic/syntastic) plugin.
+If you use `vim`, you can have `haml-lint` automatically run against your Haml files after saving by using the [Syntastic](https://github.com/vim-syntastic/syntastic) plugin.
 If you already have the plugin, just add `let g:syntastic_haml_checkers = ['haml_lint']` to